$A_1$ Fefferman-Stein inequality for maximal functions of martingales in uniformly smooth spaces: General facts about uniformly smooth spaces

-Conversely, it is easy to see that $\Csm^{p} \leq \CH^{p}/p$, so the conditions \eqref{eq:phi'-Holder} and \eqref{eq:pC-smooth} are equivalent.
+Therefore, $\Csm^{p} \leq 2^{p-2}\CH^{p}/p$, so the conditions \eqref{eq:phi'-Holder} and \eqref{eq:pC-smooth} are equivalent.
 However, we find the condition \eqref{eq:phi'-Holder} more convenient to use, so all subsequent results will be formulated in terms of $\CH$.
 We note that $\CH^{p} \geq p$, as can be seen by considering a one-dimensional subspace of $X$.